dagatsoin/ravioli/packages/ravioli/README.md

 Now, refresh and rekill the kobold and loot it.
 Its loot list should empty.

-Congratulations, we finished our second specs: **As a player, I can loot a monster**
+Congratulations, we have completed our second specs: **As a player, I can loot a monster**

 Now let's make this player more tangible.

 ## As a player, I can see my inventory

-There is two way to solve this.
+There are two ways to solve this.
 Use a second component or update the existing one to add a player field.

-For the sake of the example I will go to add a second component to show you that you can use more than one store in your app.
+For the sake of the example I will go to add a second component to show you that you can use more than one data store in your app.

 ### Model